tjntomas/HADashboard-widgets/custom_widgets/baseswipe_light/README.md

 * Pops up a color wheel when the small colored button on the top right of the widget is clicked
 * Control the brightness with the slider
+* Click the icon to toggle the light on/off

 To use it you need to:
 1. Copy the folder baseswipe_light to your custom_widgets folder